Samhandal1/ECSE316-Assignments/README.md

 - Output Specification: Ensure the program outputs a standardized response format, detailing the query, performance, and content of the DNS response.

 ## Assignment 2: Fast Fourier Transform and Applications
 Overview: This assignment focuses on implementing two versions of the Discrete Fourier Transform (DFT) - a brute force approach and a Fast Fourier Transform (FFT) approach using Cooley-Tukey algorithm.
-Students explore the application of FFT in image denoising and compression.
+Explored the application of FFT in image denoising and compression.

 ### Tasks: